Why Docker

 What OS does Docker run on?

 Docker can run on Linux or Windows.
-ItemPath's preference is Linux, but Windows will work fine, as long as it's managed well -- such as not allowing automatic updates and permissions, etc., to cause the system to stop working or prevent access to required resources.
+ItemPath's preference is Linux, but Windows will work fine, as long as it's managed well — such as not allowing automatic updates and permissions, etc. This may cause the system to stop working or prevent access to required resources.

-A Virtual Machine is essentially a fully functioning machine on (an)other machine(s) with its own OS and resources.
+A virtual machine (VM) is essentially a fully functioning instance of a computer on (an)other machine(s) with its own OS and resources.
 Multiple containers (which can run on a VM) are isolated but share an OS, and perhaps libraries.

 Who uses Docker?